Welcome to Balanced Breastfeeding! I would love to tell you more about myself and how I can best serve you!

 Oftentimes, but not always, the women I work with tend to have an affinity for perfectionism, anxiety, control, and high-achievement.
 They are used to getting what they want and need in life and they are accustomed to the effort it takes.
 They are not, however, used to losing control of situations.
 Becoming a mother is a rude entry into losing control and they acknowledge that they need support, education, and coaching to navigate this new territory.

 How are you different from other Lactation Consultants?

-Well, I call myself a Balanced Breastfeeding Expert for a reason.
+Well, I call myself a Balanced Breastfeeding expert for a reason.
 Yes, I have 10+ years in the healthcare field as a Registered Nurse and an International Board Certified Lactation Consultant.
-Yes, I have experience in many fields such as the hospital, community, home and community setting.
+Yes, I have experience in many fields such as the hospital, birth center, home, and community settings.
 Yes, I have helped thousands of women achieve breastfeeding success, but I am not your typical Lactation Consultant.

 Why?
 Because I know that breastfeeding is about a whole lot more than breastmilk.

-I am not afraid to use formula, pacifiers or bottles to achieve these goals…unlike many Lactation Consultants out there.
+I am not afraid to use formula, pacifiers, or bottles to achieve these goals, which is a sometimes unpopular method in the breastfeeding world.

-Most importantly, to me, you are not just a set or boobs or a milk-making machine.
-You are a woman who is learning how to be a mother.
-You baby is a person, with unique personality traits and temperament.
-Together, you are a breastfeeding pair that exists within a family.
-It is a multi-leveled, dynamic and ever changing relationship that deserves unwavering love, time and energy.
+Most importantly, to me, each of my clients is not just a set of boobs or a milk-making machine.
+She is a woman who is learning how to be a mother.
+Her baby is a person, with unique personality traits and temperament.
+Together, they are a breastfeeding pair that exists within a family.
+It is a multi-leveled, dynamic, and ever changing relationship that deserves unwavering love, time, and energy.